 Georgia DUI Lawyer

-If you or a loved one has been charged with a DUI, contact a DUI lawyer right away.
+If you or a loved one has been charged with a DUI, contact a DUI lawyer as soon as possible.
 In Georgia, driving under the influence (DUI) is a misdemeanor criminal offense.
 If charged with DUI, you will face jail time, license suspension, probation, DUI school, community service higher auto insurance rates, plus a conviction that will stay on your criminal records for the rest of your life!
 You need to consult a Georgia DUI lawyer to understand your rights.

 To have a fair chance of winning your case, you need an experienced lawyer.
-A The George McCranie Law Firm, we are experienced DUI attorneys serving clients throughout South Georgia with offices in Valdosta and Douglas GA.
-Call us today at 912-209-9401 for a free and confidential consultation.
+At George McCranie Law Firm, we are experienced DUI attorneys serving clients throughout South Georgia with offices in Valdosta and Douglas GA.
+Call us today for a free and confidential consultation.

 DUI Issues We Can Help You With